mixpanel/mixpanel-iphone/README.md

         pod 'Mixpanel'

 3. Run `pod install` in your xcode project directory.
 CocoaPods should download and install the Mixpanel library, and create a new Xcode workspace.
-Open up this workspace in XCode.
+Open up this workspace in Xcode.
 4. Add the following line to `application:didFinishLaunchingWithOptions` in your `AppDelegate.m`.

         - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {